Dried Bean Curd Egg Swirl Dessert Soup

 To make this dessert soup, just bring a pot of water to a boil.
 Add in the dried bean curd and stir until the bean curd kind of like dissolved.

-Beat a few eggs (Vanessa used five) and dropped the beaten eggs into the boiling water in a stream to form the egg swirl and keep stirring.
+Beat a few eggs (Vanessa used five because she made a big pot) and dropped the beaten eggs into the boiling water in a stream to form the egg swirl and keep stirring.

 Sweetened the dessert soup with rock sugar to your preference.
 Just that simple.
 Vanessa, thank you for sharing the recipe.